peter88213/poemenia/README.md

 </script:module>
 ```

-Now register your language module.
+Now add your language module to the library.
 You do this by adding a line to `script.xlb`:

 #### script.xlb